learn-co-students/for-loops-readme-data-science-intro-000/README.md

 print(10)
 ```

-    5
-    6
-    7
-    10

 Just like any other variable, we can call the `i` whatever we like.
+Below, we call it `number`.

 ```python